-Tabl e 2-2: Descripti ions of Associated Properties & March Routes (continued) Property/Site City (or proximate) Description Los Angeles, CA A Cesar and Helen Chavez Family Residence (Folsom Street) Los Angeles Cesar, Helen, and their eight young children lived in a house in Boyle Heights for most of Chavez's tenure as executive director of the CSO, 1959 to 1962.
+Tab e 2-2: Descripti ions of Associated Properties & March Routes (continued) Property/Site City (or proximate) Description Los Angeles, CA A rea Cesar and Helen Chavez Family Residence (Folsom Street) Los Angeles Cesar, Helen, and their eight young children lived in a house in Boyle Heights for most of Chavez's tenure as executive director of the CSO, 1959 to 1962.
 CSO Headquarters (Soto Street) Los Angeles Chavez occupied the main offices as executive director of the CSO between 1959 and 1962.
 CSO Headquarters (4 th Street) Los Angeles Chavez occupied the main offices as executive director of the CSO between 1959 and 1962.
 UFWOC Field Office Los Angeles The UFWOC maintained a field office here in the late 1960s.
 California Migrant Ministry Offices Los Angeles Rev. Chris Hartmire of the California Migrant Ministry maintained offices here.
 La Iglesia de Nuestra Senora de Los Angeles ("La Placita") Church Los Angeles Chavez attended mass and did organizing at this location.
 Church of the Epiphany Los Angeles Chavez attended mass and did organizing at this location.
 Boycott House (Winter Street) Los Angeles This boycott headquarters was run by Bill Chandler during the late 1960s.
 Boycott House (1 st Street) Los Angeles This location served as UFWOC offices in the late 1960s.
 Boycott House (Pacific Avenue) Los Angeles This location served as boycott headquarters during the late 1960s.
 Boycott House (Harvard Street) Los Angeles This location served as boycott headquarters during the late 1960s.
 Boycott House (Hobart Street) Los Angeles This location served as boycott headquarters during the late 1960s.
-Borrego Springs-C oachella-Coach ella Valley-Thermal-Blythe, CA Area DiGiorgio Fruit Corporation, Borrego Springs Ranch Borrego Springs Target of NFWA and site of Chavez arrest in 1966.
+Borrego Springs-C oachella-Coach ella Valley-Thermal-Blythe, CA Area Di Giorgio Fruit Corporation, Borrego Springs Ranch Borrego Springs This ranch was a target of NFWA and the site of Chavez's arrest in 1966.
 UFWOC Field Office Coachella The UFWOC maintained a field office at this location in the late 1960s and 1970s.
 David Freedman Ranch Coachella This was the ranch owned by Lionel Steinberg, who became well known for signing a contract with the UFWOC in April 1970 and for staying with the union in 1973.
-Veterans Park Coachella This park served as UFWOC strike headquarters in the Coachella Valley in 1973; the St. Louis delegation of religious leaders, which witnessed Teamster violence first-hand, stayed here.
-Cesar Chavez Elementary School Coachella The first public building in the state of California named for Chavez.
-Dedicated on October 19, 1990.
-Coachella Valley High School Thermal Site of a rally and strike vote on April 13, 1973, at which more than one thousand UFW members voted to strike any grower who signed with the Teamsters.
-UFW Office (North Main Street) Blythe Site of a UFW Office from 1970 to 1973.
-UFW Office (North Broadway) Blythe Site of a UFW Office from 1973 to 1983.
+Veterans Park Coachella This park served as UFWOC strike headquarters in the Coachella Valley in 1973.
+The St. Louis delegation of religious leaders, which witnessed Teamster violence first-hand, stayed here.
+Cesar Chavez Elementary School Coachella This school became the first public building in the state of California named for Chavez.
+The school was dedicated on October 19, 1990.
+Coachella Valley High School Thermal This high school was the site of a rally and strike vote on April 13, 1973, at which more than one thousand UFW members voted to strike any grower who signed with the Teamsters.
+UFW Office (North Main Street) Blythe This was the site of a UFW Office from 1970 to 1973.
+UFW Office (North Broadway) Blythe This was the site of a UFW Office from 1973 to 1983.